Skip to main content

 Currently, published catalogs are limited to the current release and two releases prior to the current release.

-You can see the parent nodes a node is associated with in the bread_crumb metadata for each node.
+You can see the parent nodes a node is associated with in the breadcrumbs metadata for each node.
 This is useful if you want to improve how your shoppers search your store, for example.
 See Product and Node Associations in Breadcrumb Metadata.

 In a catalog, you can use a filter to return a list of nodes in a hierarchy structure that a product belongs to.
 You can use this to build breadcrumbs in your storefront.
 For more information, see Building breadcrumbs in a storefront.